Freixenet Cordon Negro Brut Cava

 The Sparkling wine is stored and aged in a temperature and humidity-controlled cave.
 The bottles should be uniform; there should not be a six-month swing in time.
 Different categories of Cava have rules concerning the minimum fermentations lengths.
 All things being equal, I would prefer the bottles aged 18 months.

-See also Intuition Red Blend 2014
+See also Don't Mind If I Do Red Blend 2021

 I think the aging time difference gives the winemaker flexibility and complies with Cava DO rules and regulations.
 Cava and Prosecco are often priced similarly but are made with two very different techniques.
 Prosecco uses the Charmat Method that gets its bubbles in huge pressurized vats, while Cava does it Champagne-style.